 GW scholars draw on the massive holdings of the Library of Congress and National Archives as well as a number of academic, governmental and private institutional collections.
 GW is home to the Slavic, East European and Asian Reading Room, a special collection of reference works and periodicals unequaled in other academic institutions in the area, and to the National Security Archive, the world’s largest private repository of declassified government documents.

 GW’s Asian studies program is especially strong in the areas of social sciences.
 This is also true of Korean studies.
-We have two endowed professors, one in history and another in political science.
-We will be hiring the third endowed professor in literature this year.
-We have other excellent faculty members in the history, political science, anthropology, business, economics, professional schools, and education fields.
+We have other excellent faculty members in history, political science, anthropology, business, economics, professional schools, and education fields.
 Situated very close to the White House and the State Department, GW has built up an excellent reputation as the best school to study political science.